Skip to Content

 For beautiful mountain and lake views, visit Waterbury Center State Park.
 You can hike along Waterbury Reservoir on a short nature trail — 1/2 mile and very easy.

 Next, stop at the world-famous Ben & Jerry’s Factory for a tour.
 Sample some divine ice cream, and be sure to visit the Flavor Graveyard, where you can pay homage to your long-lost ice cream loves.
+Note that Ben & Jerry’s gets VERY crowded in the fall.

 Not far from Ben & Jerry’s is another iconic spot.
-Cold Hollow Cider Mill is known for having some of the best cider donuts in the state, not to mention hard and soft cider and an amazing gift shop.
+Cold Hollow Cider Mill is known for having some of the best cider donuts in the state, not to mention hard and soft cider, and an amazing gift shop.

 Where to Stay in Stowe or Waterbury in the Fall